paigecurtis/Dog-Farm-Website/README.md

-# dogFarmWebsite
+# This is the website for our dog farm

-This is the website for our dog farm
+We are very excited about it.